Roihan21/Machine-Learning-Projects/01_Molecular_Solubility_Prediction/README.md

 ## Option 1 — Run on Google Colab (Recommended)

-1. Open **`Molecular_Solubility.ipynb`** using Google Colab.
+1. Open **`Molecular_Solubility.ipynb`** in Google Colab.
-2. Make sure the dataset (`dataset.csv`) is available in the notebook environment.
+2. Ensure the dataset (`dataset.csv`) is available in the notebook environment.
-3. Run all cells sequentially.
+3. Run all notebook cells from top to bottom.
 4. The notebook will:
+   - Load and prepare the dataset
-   - Train all regression models
+   - Train multiple regression models
-   - Perform Hyperparameter Tuning
+   - Perform Hyperparameter Tuning using RandomizedSearchCV
-   - Evaluate model performance
+   - Evaluate model performance using MSE and R² Score
-   - Generate prediction visualizations
+   - Generate prediction visualizations and model comparison plots

 ---